 - Do you believe the student is capable of improving?
 If not, why now?

 - What would you say if the student was white, asian, middle class, came from a “good family,” was rich, was the child of the superintendent, or never had a previous behavior incident?

 - Have you read Hacking School Discipline, by Nathan Maynard?

 - Are your rules and expectations clear?
 Have they been taught explicitly?
+Are your rules racially/class/gender biased?
 Did the student know that they would be suspended if their behavior worsened, the last time something happened?